-The Nintendo Switch once again shows Nintendo blazing its own trail, something it's done before: bringing motion control to the masses with the Wii, introducing glasses-free 3D with the Nintendo 3DS, and experimenting with a second screen with the Wii U.
+The Nintendo Switch is a console that's trying to do lots of things at once: help Nintendo blaze its own trail, do something like the motion control on the Wii, or the same way it brought glasses-free 3D with the Nintendo 3DS, and experimenting with a second screen with the Wii U.

 The way that the Switch combines gaming on-the-go and gaming at home without preferring either is a credit to Nintendo's team – and with the arrival of top-tier titles such as Fortnite, the Nintendo Switch is a better proposition than ever.